UC-MACSS/persp-analysis/students/kwon_hyunku/MACSS_FINAL.md

 number and size of the rooms, cancellation policy, cleaning fee, ratings, and location.

-From the data collected above, researchers conduct a *field experiment*, which combines randomized control experiments in natural settings.
+From the data collected above, researchers conducted a *field experiment*, which combines randomized control experiments in natural settings.
 They created Airbnb accounts, identical in every aspect except for names.
 Then, the researchers applied treatments to hosts, by sending emails to hosts to reserve a room.
-The treatments are varied in names, in two
-parameters: race and gender.
+The treatments are varied in names, in two parameters: race and gender.
 The treatment was randomized: “Each host was randomly assigned one of our 20 guest accounts.”(2017: 6) And, such random treatments are applied to all hosts in big cities.
 Via field experiment, researchers examine the impact of potential guests’ race on hosts’ acceptance.